-Instead of assuming you know it all, set a goal of being adaptable and open to learning new things.
+Instead of assuming you know everything, set a goal of being adaptable and open to learning.
 Openness to change puts you in a better position to successfully run your company.
-This is especially important during times like the COVID-19 pandemic, when you may need to pivot resources or business operations to accommodate the change in the economy.
+This is especially important during periods of economic restructuring, when you may need to pivot resources or business operations to accommodate the change in the economy.
 Staying open-minded to new opportunities and new ways of doing business will help you (and your company) grow over time.

 4. Improve your emotional intelligence (EQ or EI).

 Successful leaders often have high emotional intelligence.
 The five major components of EQ are self-awareness, self-regulation, social awareness, social regulation and motivation.
 These traits help with making decisions, setting goals and managing stress, which are all key elements of leadership.
 Although some leaders are naturally gifted with high EQ, it is something that can be improved.
-Klein said every leader should have a clear understanding of what emotional intelligence is, but also have a plan to develop their capacity for emotional intelligence.
+Klein said every leader should have a clear understanding of what emotional intelligence is and a plan to develop their capacity for it.

 5. Become more efficient.

 Business leaders often manage various conflicting responsibilities, which is why time management is so crucial.
 Identify ways you could become more efficient (in your individual responsibilities as well as business operations) and work toward those goals.
 As you become more efficient, you will have more time to spend improving other skills and accomplishing other tasks.